m4ce/updaterepod/README.md

 It relies on inotify to watch a defined set of directories for changes (RPM files) and update the repository metadata accordingly.

 By design, as updaterepod is largely based on updaterepo.py, only the SQLite databases will be updated upon changes.
-This massively speed things up.
+This massively speeds things up.

 ## Configuration
 By default, the main configuration file is located at /etc/updaterepod/config.yaml.